Disney Lightning Lane: Multi pass, Single Pass, and Premiere Pass

 Similar to Genie+, you do not need to purchase a LLMP to purchase a LLSP.
 So if you want to only ride Flight of Passage on your Animal Kingdom day, then you would only need to purchase the Flight of Passage LLSP and would not need to buy LLMP.

-How to use LLMP and LLSP:
+How to use LLMP, LLSP and LLPP:

 Speaking of tiers, currently Magic Kingdom, Hollywood Studios, and Epcot have tiered attractions.
 When you initially book at these parks, you may only select a single tier 1 attraction and then two tier 2 attractions.
 Animal Kingdom is the only park without tiers.
 The tier 1 rides for each park are below: